Tiffany0410/TradingSystem/phase1/README.txt

     >>Key features of AdminUserEditThresholdsSubMenu:
         This menu has four options, which allows the admin user to edit the four threshold values in our system.
-They are:

         1. the maximum number of transactions allowed a week

         2. the max number of transactions that can be incomplete before the account is frozen

         3. the number of books users must lend before users can borrow

         4. the max edits per user for meeting’s date + time

     >>Key features of AdminUserOtherSubMenu